thehyve/transmart-core/README.md

 * [Kettle][kettle] (ETL only)
 * rsync (Solr only)
 * Java environment (JDK 7)
+* build-essentials tools and gcc-fortran (building R from source only)

 If you are using Ubuntu and you intend to use PostgreSQL, you should be able to install all these dependencies by running